Fishing in the Cook Islands: The Types of Fish in Rarotonga & the Cook Islands© CookIslandsPocketGuide.com

 What Fish Species Can You Target in the Cook Islands?

-Always wanted to reel in a ridiculous-sized fish or looking for the next pelagic species to target on a list of many?
-Rarotonga and the Cook Islands will sort you out.
-The island nation has most of the game species sought for in the South Pacific, from monstrous tuna to darting bonefish!
-Check out what are some of the most popular types of fish to target in Rarotonga and the Cook Islands in this guide.
+The island nation boasts most of the game species sought in the South Pacific, from massive tuna to darting bonefish.
+Check out some of the most popular types of fish to target in Rarotonga and the Cook Islands in this guide.

 For more fish talk, head on over to The Ultimate Guide to Fishing in Rarotonga & the Cook Islands.